 - Whale Watching: Along the coast, you can see gray whales continue their migration south toward Mexico, and you may see fin whales too.

 - New Olive Oil: November is olive harvest season and the only time of year you can get "olio nuovo" (new olive oil).
 It's fresh, unfiltered, right out of the mill, wonderfully pungent, cloudy with unsettled particles, intensely green, and peppery.
 Bagging a bottle of this rare oil while it's fresh is a good excuse for a day trip or weekend getaway.
-Try one of these places, which have it and also offer tastings and tours: Kiler Ridge in Paso Robles, Round Pond Estate in Napa Valley or Da Vero in Sonoma.
+Try one of these places, which have it and also offer tastings and tours: Kiler Ridge in Paso Robles and Round Pond Estate in Napa Valley.

 November Travel Tips

-- If you want to visit Death Valley in November, make hotel or campground reservations in September (or sooner).
-As long as you pay attention to cancellation policies, there's little risk if you change your mind later.
+- Even if you just think you want to visit Death Valley in November, make hotel or campground reservations in September (or sooner).
+Pay attention to cancellation policies, and there's little risk if you change your mind later (as long as you remember to cancel in time).
 For more information, see the Death Valley camping guide and the Death Valley hotel guide.

 - If you want to go camping at a California state park in November, make your reservations six months ahead of time in May.
-Everything you need to know is here.
+Everything you need to know about that too-complicated process is here.

 - If you're planning to camp at Yosemite next October 15 through November 14, be ready at 7:00 a.m.
 Pacific Time on June 15 to make your reservations online.
 For November 15 through December 14, mark your calendar for July 15.
-You can do that online or by phone at 877-444-6777 or 518-885-3639 from outside the US & Canada.
-Get an overview and more options here.
+Get an overview and more options in the Yosemite camping reservation guide.